cwendorf/EASI/docs/Functions/README.md

 library(EASI)
 ```

-Alternatively, pasting the following line into R will automatically make the most current versions of the basic functions available for use.
+Alternatively, pasting the following line into R will automatically make the most current versions of the primary functions available for use.
 ```r
 source("http://raw.githubusercontent.com/cwendorf/EASI/master/R/easiFunctions.R")
 ```